 If we thought we were artists, we would have to consider speed, or tempo, as well, but we can be sure that in learning, our speed will be extremely slow.
 The notation in this transcription suggests a slow speed; in fact, the song goes quite fast on the record.
 But this letra and melody can equally well be sung fairly slowly.
-Looking over the scale degrees (\Jan 79\), or if you prefer, the Western notation, you should notice how large a compass (or range, if you like) is covered.
+Looking over the scale degrees (Jan 79), or if ing over the scale degrees (Jan /9), or if you prefer, the Western notation, you should notice how large a compass (or range, if you like) is covered.
 In this melody, we range only from the tonic to the sixth scale degree.

-Now look at the structure of the letra as placed against the indicated compás (shown by the knocking pattern [\Nov 78\]).
+Now look at the structure of the letra as placed against the indicated compás (shown by the knocking pattern [Nov 78]).
 Surprise, we have approximately one line of the letra to one compás of the guitar!
 This arrangement, then, would suit admirably for dance accompaniment.